toggl-open-source/toggldesktop/docs/win/timeline-view.md

 Clicking on time entry block triggers edit popup opening.

+Gaps between time entries are filled with buttons, that look like transparent rectangles with dashed borders.
+Clicking on it will create a new time entry covering the gap between the already existing two.
+Implementation can be found in `GapTimeEntryBlock` class (`TimelineBlockViewModel.cs` file in `ui/ViewModels`).

 ### Running time entry block

 Running time entry block is displayed using separate control `TimelineRunningTimeEntryBlock.xaml` and `TimelineRunningTimeEntryBlock.xaml.cs` in `ui/controls`.